 Equity Incentive Plan

 Options and RSUs Weighted Average Burn

-Year End Granted Shares Outstanding Rate 1
+Year End Granted Shares Outstanding Rate

+2024 2,677,422 115,092,409 2.33%

+2023 3,180,834 105,487,376 3.02%

 2022 1,635,483 82,276,370 1.99%

-2021 773,313 46,985,594 1.65%

-(1) The annual burn rate is expressed as a percentage and is calculated by dividing the number of securities granted under the plan during the applicable fiscal year by the weighted average number of securities outstanding for the applicable fiscal year.
+(1) The annual burn rate is expressed as a percentage and is calculated by dividing the number of securities granted under the Equity Incentive Plan during the applicable fiscal year by the weighted average number of securities outstanding for the applicable fiscal year.

-The Company was incorporated on April 2, 2019 and became a reporting issuer in Canada on November 15, 2021, following the completion of an initial public offering of Common Shares.
-The Company adopted the Equity Incentive Plan in connection with the initial public offering on June 21, 2021.
 The burn rate of a particular security-based compensation arrangement is calculated in accordance with section 613(p) of the TSX Company Manual and is required to be calculated for each of the Company's security-based compensation arrangements for the three most recently completed fiscal years.
-The burn rate of a particular security based compensation arrangement (such as the Equity Incentive Plan) is equal to the total number of securities of the Company granted under the plan in question during the applicable fiscal year divided by the weighted average number of Common Shares outstanding as of December 31 of the fiscal year in question.
+The burn rate of a particular security-based compensation arrangement (such as the Equity Incentive Plan) is expressed as a percentage equal to the total number of securities of the Company granted under the plan in question during the applicable fiscal year divided by the weighted average number of Common Shares outstanding as of December 31 of the fiscal year in question.
 The Company's future burn rate under the Equity Incentive Plan are each subject to change from time to time, based on the number of Awards granted thereunder or Common Shares issued thereunder, as applicable, and the total number of Common Shares issued and outstanding.

-The following is a summary of the principal terms of the Company's Equity Incentive Plan, which is qualified in its entirety by reference to the text of the Equity Incentive Plan, a copy of which is attached hereto as Appendix "F" - "Equity Incentive Plan" of the Company's final prospectus dated November 8, 2021.
+The following is a summary of the principal terms of the Company's Equity Incentive Plan, which is qualified in its entirety by reference to the text of the Equity Incentive Plan.
 Capitalized terms used but not otherwise defined in this section shall have the meanings given to them in the Equity Incentive Plan.